retorquere/zotero-better-bibtex/site/content/preferences/export.md

 ### Journal abbreviation mode (BibTeX/BibLaTeX)

-default: `abbrev: always use the explicit abbreviation field`
+default: `always use the Zotero abbreviation field`

 Journal abbreviation behavior for BibTeX/BibLaTeX exports: `abbrev` always uses the explicit abbreviation field, `auto` always uses the Zotero auto-abbreviation, `abbrev+auto` prefers the explicit abbreviation and falls back to auto-abbreviation.

 Options:

-* abbrev: always use the explicit abbreviation field
+* always use the Zotero abbreviation field
-* auto: always use the auto-abbreviated value
+* always use the auto-abbreviated value
-* abbrev+auto: use explicit abbreviation, fallback to auto-abbreviation
+* use Zotero abbreviation field, fallback to auto-abbreviation

 ### BibTeX/BibLaTeX